arklumpus/MuPDFCore/Readme.md

 * Open a terminal and `cd` into the folder where you have extracted the contents of the test archive.
 * Enter the command `chmod +x MuPDFCoreTestHost` (this will add the executable flag to the test program).
 * Enter the command `./MuPDFCoreTestHost` (this will run the test program).
+* On macOS, depending on your security settings, you may get a message saying `zsh: killed` when you try to run the program.
+To address this, you need to sign the executable, e.g. by running `codesign --timestamp --sign <certificate> MuPDFCoreTestHost`, where `<certificate>` is the name of a code signing certificate in your keychain (e.g. `Developer ID Application: John Smith`).
+After this, you can try again to run the test program with `./MuPDFCoreTestHost`.

 The test suite will start; it will print the name of each test, followed by a green `  Succeeded  ` or a red `  Failed  ` depending on the test result.
-If everything went correctly, all tests should succeed.
+If everything went correctly, all tests should succeed (except for the 5 OCR tests on Apple silicon Macs).

 When all the tests have been run, the program will print a summary showing how many tests have succeeded (if any) and how many have failed (if any).
 If any tests have failed, a list of these will be printed, and then they will be run again one at a time, waiting for a key press before running each test (this makes it easier to follow what is going on).
 If you wish to kill the test process early, you can do so with `CTRL+C`.

 ## Note about MuPDFCore and .NET Framework <a name="netFrameworkNote"></a>

-If you wish to use MuPDFCore in a .NET Framework project, you will need to manually copy the native MuPDFWrapper library for the platform you are using to the executable directory (this is done automatically if you target .NET core).
+If you wish to use MuPDFCore in a .NET Framework project, you will need to manually copy the native MuPDFWrapper library for the platform you are using to the executable directory (this is done automatically if you target .NET/.NET core).

 One way to obtain the appropriate library files is:

 1. Manually download the NuGet package for [MuPDFCore](https://www.nuget.org/packages/MuPDFCore/) (click on the "Download package" link on the right).
 2. Rename the `.nupkg` file so that it has a `.zip` extension.
 3. Extract the zip file.
-4. Within the extracted folder, the library files are in the `runtimes/xxx/native/` folder, where `xxx` is either `linux-x64`, `osx-x64` or `win-x64`, depending on the platform you are using.
+4. Within the extracted folder, the library files are in the `runtimes/xxx/native/` folder, where `xxx` is `linux-x64`, `osx-x64`, `osx-arm64`, `win-x64`, or `win-x86`, depending on the platform you are using.

 Make sure you copy the appropriate file to the same folder as the executable!